Napoleon Dynamite: Filming and setting

-Hess describes the film as being "so autobiographical".
-"I grew up in a family of six boys in Preston, Idaho, and the character of Napoleon was a hybrid of all the most nerdy and awkward parts of me and my brothers growing up.
+Hess has called the film "so autobiographical".
+In an interview, he said: "I grew up in a family of six boys in Preston, Idaho, and the character of Napoleon was a hybrid of all the most nerdy and awkward parts of me and my brothers growing up.
 Jerusha really was like Deb growing up.
 Her mom made her a dress when she was going to a middle school dance and she said, 'I hadn't really developed yet, so my mom overcompensated and made some very large, fluffy shoulders.'
-Some guy dancing with her patted the sleeves and actually said, 'I like your sleeves ... they're real big,"' Hess said in an interview with Rolling Stone.
+Some guy dancing with her patted the sleeves and actually said, 'I like your sleeves ... they're real big"'.

-The film is set during the 2004–2005 school year, as shown on Napoleon's student ID card in the title sequence.
-The film depicts numerous culturally retroactive elements harkening back between the 1970s to 1990s.
+The film is set during the 2004–05 school year, as shown on Napoleon's student ID card in the title sequence.
+It has numerous culturally retroactive elements harking back to the 1970s, '80s, and '90s.
 For example, Deb wears a side ponytail and Napoleon wears Moon Boots, both popular fashion trends of the 1980s.
-One scene is set at a school dance that plays only 1980s music such as Alphaville's "Forever Young," whereas an earlier scene features students performing a sign language rendition of "The Rose" (1980), originally made popular by Bette Midler (it was actually sung in the film by L.A.-based studio session vocalist Darci Monet, who was never credited or paid any residuals for her work).
-Much of the technology in the film is also archaic; Napoleon uses a top-loader VCR and Walkman cassette player, Kip connects to the Internet via a pay-per-minute dial-up connection and Uncle Rico drives a 1975 Dodge Tradesman.
-The song Napoleon Dynamite dances to at the end of the film—"Canned Heat" by Jamiroquai—came out in 1999.
+One scene is set at a school dance that plays only 1980s music, such as Alphaville's "Forever Young".
+An earlier scene shows students performing a sign language rendition of "The Rose" (1980), originally popularized by Bette Midler (in the film, it is sung by studio session vocalist Darci Monet, who was never credited or paid any residuals for her work).
+Much of the technology in the film is also archaic; Napoleon uses a top-loader VCR and Walkman cassette player, Kip connects to the Internet via a pay-per-minute dial-up connection, and Uncle Rico drives a 1975 Dodge Tradesman.
+Napoleon dances to Jamiroquai's 1999 song "Canned Heat".